Four-day workweek: Major trial results

+Sociology professor Juliet Schor studied more than 200 companies with a total of 8,000 employees and found that a four-day workweek yielded better employee retention, less use of sick and personal days, and better outcomes for employees in all 20 well-being metrics measured, including lower stress, lower burnout, and increased physical health.
+She stated that the optimum arrangement is called 100-80-100, whereby employees produce 100% of their previous output, work 80% of previous hours, and get paid 100% of previous wages; but that this is not achievable for all companies and depends on productivity improvements.

 Europe

 Iceland

 Two trials in Iceland between 2015 and 2019 in which working hours were reduced to 35 hours a week without pay reduction for 2,500 workers resulted in "dramatically increased" well-being, and improved work-life balance and stress ratings from employees, measured by a range of indicators such as burnout and perceived stress.
 Productivity also remained the same, or improved across the majority of all the workplaces, according to UK think tank Autonomy and the Icelandic Association for Sustainable Democracy.
 While framed as a "four-day week", the trial was for reduced working hours, not necessarily compressed within four days, from 40 to 35 and 36 hours.
 The study ran two large-scale trials and included more than 1% of Iceland's entire population.
 The vast majority of the workplaces removed up to three hours from the week, not eight, as would be needed in a four-day week.
 Agreements to reduce work hours following the trial have led to a reduction of an hour or less.
 Due to these factors, the study was perceived to be an "overwhelming success", with 86% of the population working in wage labour later receiving permanent reductions in time spent at work through negotiations.